LindaDi/CellTypeEstimationPlacenta_Analyses/CellTypesPlacentaAnalyses_Script.md

 vectors are permuted, and the multivariate test statistics recalculated each time.
-For each of the four tests, these resulting values form the respective distribution whose quantiles are used to determine the p value of the corresponding permutation test (if all N\! permutations are performed) or randomization test (if a predetermined number of random permutations is performed).
+For each of the four tests, these resulting values form the respective distribution whose quantiles are used to determine the p value of the corresponding permutation test (if all N! permutations are performed) or randomization test (if a predetermined number of random permutations is performed).
 The relative effects quantify the tendencies observed in the data in term of probabilities.
 For example, the samples